Gastric Bypass Weight Loss

 More about how surgery works

-To learn more about gastric bypass surgery and how our Orange County gastric bypass program can help you to achieve a great outcome, schedule a free no-obligation consultation in Brea or Irvine with Dr. Oliak today!*
+To learn more about gastric bypass surgery and our Orange County gastric bypass program, schedule a free no-obligation consultation in Brea or Irvine with Dr. Oliak today!*

-Gastric bypass is better for diabetes.
+Gastric bypass is the best operation for diabetes.
 Studies show that gastric bypass induces remission of diabetes (i.e. normal blood sugar without medication) in up to 80% of patients.
 Usually patients can discontinue their diabetes medications immediately after surgery.

 Gastric bypass resolves gastro-esophageal reflux disease (GERD) in almost all patients.
 Sleeve gastrectomy can make GERD worse in certain situations.
 In cases of long-standing chronic GERD or hiatal hernia, gastric bypass may be a better choice.

-Many surgeons favor gastric bypass for patients with a body mass index (BMI) of greater than 50 because studies suggest that BMI > 50 patients typically lose more weight with gastric bypass than with sleeve gastrectomy.
+Many surgeons favor gastric bypass for patients with an initial body mass index (BMI) of greater than 50 because studies suggest that BMI > 50 patients typically lose more weight with gastric bypass than with sleeve gastrectomy.

 Gastric Bypass Orange County – Am I a Candidate?